ddenton/offset_tweak/README.md

 $ python offset_tweak.py --tonull 'Songs/Rainbow Locus'
 ```

 The program will run pack by pack.
-For each song-pack that it finds, it will list the proposed offset changes to be made to that packs .ssc files.
-No changes will be actually made unless the user accepts the proposed changes to the pack.
-If the user does accept, then edits will be made to the .ssc files' offsets, and a csv file named `offset_tweak.csv` will be written to the song-pack directory, detailing the initial and final offsets for each song.
+For each song-pack that it finds, it will list the proposed offset changes to be made to that pack's .ssc files.
+No changes will be applied unless the user accepts.
+If the user does accept, then edits will be made to the .ssc files' offsets, and a csv file named `offset_tweak.csv` will be written to the song-pack directory detailing the initial and final offsets for each song.

 Regardless of whether the user accepts, the script will then proceed to the next song-pack.